igaribay/DSSwithPython/README.md

 # DSSwithPython
-Companion to textbook "Decision Support Systems with Python"
+Companion to textbook "Introduction to Data Science: Concepts, Techniques and Applications for Scientists and Engineers"

-This repe includes the notebooks from the book " Desicion Support System with Python"
+This repo includes the jupyter notebooks from the book.